semuconsulting/PyGPSClient/INSTALLATION.md

 ### Linux (including Raspberry Pi OS)

-Some Linux distributions may not include the necessary pip, venv, tkinter, Pillow or spatialite libraries by default.
-They may need to be installed separately, e.g. for Debian-based distibutions, a combination of some or all of the following:
+Some older Linux distributions may not include all the necessary pip, venv, tkinter, Pillow or spatialite libraries by default e.g. for Debian-based distibutions, a combination of some or all of the following:

 ```shell
 sudo apt install python3-pip python3-tk python3-pil python3-venv python3-pil.imagetk libjpeg-dev zlib1g-dev tk-dev libspatialite